Chris Cruise, Industry Sector Manager at RS, explains why procurement teams should put service levels before cost cutting

-"Ad hoc purchases made separately from carefully negotiated agreements can mount up to a significant loss of productive time and undue expense"Damian Wynne, Industry Sector Manager, RS Components
+"Ad hoc purchases made separately from carefully negotiated agreements can mount up to a significant loss of productive time and undue expense"Chris Cruise, Industry Sector Manager, RS

 The price should only be one of many factors you test, alongside things such as the sourcing and purchase method, product availability, average stockholding in the past 12 months, any distributors supplier changes in the past two years and price fluctuations.
 This wide-ranging approach provides a much more accurate test of the real requirements and demands of your operational and maintenance engineers.

 If you are happy that the supplier meets these requirements and complies with your contracts, you have a better chance of being able to deliver the right product, in the right place, at the right time and at the right price to your frontline team.